 - Bohai Leasing (Emerging-market growth): emerging-market backing, geopolitically flexible

 Same aircraft, different rates.
-AerCap might quote $2.3M a month, SMBC $2.5M, on identical airframes and identical 12-year terms.
+AerCap might quote €870k a month, SMBC €920k, on identical airframes and identical 12-year terms.
 That spread compounds.
-An airline running 30 leased aircraft with the wrong lessor can be burning $70M+ a year extra for no real reason.
+An airline running 30 leased aircraft with the wrong lessor can be burning €25M+ a year extra for no real reason.
+In the screenshot above, Boutique Lease Co. happens to be the cheapest available across every option, that won’t always be true.

 You can take a lessor’s quoted terms, or open a negotiation against them.
 Same turn-by-turn system, just with the lessor on the other side.
 Successful deals build trust.
 Burning a lessor in a negotiation costs you on the next quote.